haxislancelot/Nightshade/README.md

 - **Battery Mode:** Extend your device's battery life with power-saving configurations.
 - **Performance Mode:** Unlock the full potential of your device for demanding tasks.

+## Compatibility

+GriffithTweaks is optimized for devices with Snapdragon processors.

 ## Installation

 To install GriffithTweaks, simply download the latest release from the [releases page](https://github.com/haxislancelot/GriffithTweaks/releases).